 - (b) Give an indication of the scale and significance of the project's contribution to the expected outcomes and impacts, should the project be successful.
 Provide quantified and meaningful estimates where possible, explaining your assumptions. - 'Scale' refers to how widespread the outcomes and impacts are likely to be.
-For example, in terms of the size of the target group, or the proportion of that group, that should benefit over time;

-'Significance' refers to the importance, or value, of those benefits.
-For example, number of additional healthy life years; efficiency savings in energy supply.

-- Explain your baselines, benchmarks and assumptions used for those estimates.
+For example, in terms of the size of the target group, or the proportion of that group, that should benefit over time; 'Significance' refers to the importance, or value, of those benefits.
+For example, number of additional healthy life years; efficiency savings in energy supply. - Explain your baselines, benchmarks and assumptions used for those estimates.
 Wherever possible, quantify your estimation of the effects that you expect from your project.
 Explain assumptions that you make, referring for example to any relevant studies or statistics.
-Where appropriate, try to use only one methodology for calculating your estimates: not different methodologies for each partner, region or country (the extrapolation should preferably be prepared by one partner). - Your estimate must relate to this project only the effect of other initiatives should not be taken into account. - (c) Describe any requirements and potential barriers arising from factors beyond the scope and duration of the project - that may determine whether the desired outcomes and impacts are achieved.
-These may include, for example, other R&I work within and beyond Horizon Europe, regulatory environment; targeted markets; user behaviour.
+Where appropriate, try to use only one methodology for calculating your estimates: not different methodologies for each partner, region or country (the extrapolation should preferably be prepared by one partner). - Your estimate must relate to this project only the effect of other initiatives should not be taken into account. - (c) Describe any requirements and potential barriers arising from factors beyond the scope and duration of the project that may determine whether the desired outcomes and impacts are achieved.
+These may include, for example, other R&I work within and beyond Horizon Europe; regulatory environment; targeted markets; user behaviour.
 Indicate if these factors might evolve over time.
-Describe any mitigating measures you propose, within or beyond your project, that could be needed should your assumptions prove to be wrong, or to address identified barriers. - Note that this does not include the critical risks inherent to the management of the project itself, which should be described below under 'Implementation' - 2.2 Measures to maximise impact - Dissemination, exploitation and communication [e.g. 5 pages, including section 2.3] - Describe the planned measures to maximise the modest of your project by providing a first version of your 'plan for the dissemination and exploitation including communication activities' and where required by the call conditions, include a strategy to ensure affordability, availability and accessibility of products and services based, or partly based, on project results for a period of up to 4 years after the Action.
-Describe the dissemination, exploitation and communication measures that are planned, and the target group(s) addressed (e.g. scientific community, end users, financial actors, public at large). - Please remember that trus plan is an admissibility condition, unless the work programme topic explicitly states of rivise.
-In case your proposal is selected for funding, a more detailed 'plan for dissemination and exploitation including communication activities' will need to be provided as a mandato. v pr. ject deliverable within 6 months after signature date.
-This plan shall be periodically update I in augnment with the project's progress. - Where required by the call conditions, the 'plan for dissemination and exploitation including communication activities' should include a detailed description of the strategy towards a،fordability, availability and accessibility.
-The strategy should be updated periodically in alignment with the project's progress and those applicable call conditions. - Communication measures should promote the project throughout the full lifespan of the project.
-The aim is to inform and reach out to society and show the activities performed, and the use and the benefits the project will have for citizens.
-Activities must be strategically planned, with clear objectives, start at the outset and continue through the lifetime of the project.
-The description of the communication activities needs to state the main messages as well as the tools and channels that will be used to reach out to each of the chosen target groups. - All measures should be proportionate to the scale of the project, and should contain concrete actions to be implemented both during and after the end of the project, e.g. standardisation activities.
-Your plan should give due consideration to the possible follow-up of your project once it is finished.
-In the justification, explain why each measure chosen is best suited to reach the target group addressed.
-Where relevant, and for innovation actions, in particular, describe the measures for a plausible path to commercialise the innovations.
+Describe any mitigating measures you propose, within or beyond your project, that could be needed should your assumptions prove to be wrong, or to address identified barriers. - Note that this does not include the critical risks inherent to the management of the project itself, which should be described below under 'Implementation'. - Measures to maximise impact Dissemination, exploitation and communication #@COM-DIS-VIS-CDV@# [e.g. 5 pages, including section 2.3] - Describe the planned measures to maximise the impact of your project by providing a first version of your 'plan for the dissemination and exploitation including communication activities' and where required by the call conditions, include a strategy to ensure affordability, availability and accessibility of products and services based, or partly based, on project results for a period of up to 4 years after the Action.
+Describe the dissemination, exploitation and communication measures that are planned, and the target group(s) addressed (e.g. scientific community, end users, financial actors, public at large). - Please remember that this plan is an admissibility condition, unless the work programme topic explicitly states otherwise.
+In case your proposal is selected for funding, a more detailed 'plan for dissemination and exploitation including communication activities' will need to be provided as a mandatory project deliverable within 6 months after signature date.
+This plan shall be periodically updated in alignment with the project's progress. - Where required by the call conditions, the 'plan for dissemination and exploitation including communication activities' should include a detailed description of the strategy towards affordability, availability and accessibility.
+The strategy should be updated periodically in alignment with the project's progress and those applicable call conditions.

-3. See IHI Guide for Applicants relevant section on 3A "Affordability, availability and accessibility of results".
+&lt;sup>4.
+See IHI Guide for Applicants relevant section on 3A "Affordability, availability and accessibility of results".